Souffle Castella Cake

 3. Sift the flour into a large bowl and pour over the hot milk and butter, mix until combined

-4. Add the egg yolks and mix until smooth and well combined
+4. Add the egg yolks and mix until smooth and well combined, and set aside

-5. In a large bowl add the egg whites and whisk until foamy
+5. In a large bowl add the egg whites and whisk on high speed until foamy with a hand mixer, or in a stand mixer fitted with a whisk attachment

-6. Add the sugar and beat on medium-low until the meringue reaches soft to medium peaks
+6. Add the sugar and beat on low speed until the meringue reaches soft to medium peaks

-7. Add ⅓ of the meringue to the yolk mixture and mix until well combined
+7. Add 1/3 of the meringue to the egg yolk mixture and mix until well combined

 8. Add the lightened yolk mixture to the remaining meringue and gently use a whisk to fold the mixture until just combined

-9. Transfer the batter to the lined tin and place it in a larger baking tray filled with hot, but not boiling, water
+9. Transfer the cake batter to the lined cake pan and place it in a larger baking tray filled with hot, but not boiling, water

 10. Bake for 75 minutes or until the cake springs back when touched